Menopause And Osteoporosis: What You Need To Know

 • Having undergone bariatric surgery (Stein, 2014) or malabsorption

-Knowing these risk factors – especially those that can be changed with lifestyle adjustments – may help you avoid or slow the progression of osteoporosis.
+Knowing the risk factors for osteoporosis – especially those that can be changed with lifestyle adjustments – may help you avoid or slow the progression of osteoporosis after menopause.
 While some risk factors for osteoporosis are unavoidable (gender, race, family history), there are many lifestyle changes that you can make (exercise, nutrition and reducing/limiting alcohol/smoking habits) to help strengthen your bones.
-Incorporating the right types of exercises is one of the most effective lifestyle adjustments you can make to build strong bones.

-By taking a proactive approach to your bone health, you can ensure a better quality of life and improved overall wellbeing and reduce your risk of fractures in the future.
+By taking a proactive approach to your bone health after menopause, you can ensure a better quality of life and improved overall wellbeing and reduce your risk of fractures in the future.
 Now is the time to prioritize your health and take the next steps to improve your bone health.

 join us